mph-/lcapy/doc/discretetime.rst

   >>> a >> 2
   {_0, 1, 2, 3}

 Sequence attributes
 -------------------

+- `epxr` convert to a discrete-time or discrete-frequency expression
 - `extent` the extent of the sequence
 - `n` the sequence indices
 - `origin` the element index for `n = 0`